stuartcraig/geocoding/README.md

 # geocoding

 A suite of geocoding datasets and tools.
-Maintained by Stuart Craig [EMAIL].
+Maintained by Stuart Craig.
+Did you learn something about the data that ought to be incorporated?
+Email me at [EMAIL].

 ## zip2county